 Prepare your child in case they get lost

-Losing your child in a crowded park is scary, but don’t fear: Disney cast members wear special white name tags with their name and hometown.
+Losing your child in a crowded park is scary, but don’t fear: Disney cast members wear special white name tags with their names and hometowns.

 Ride the big rides